it-slav/tss-expertdays-19/README.md

-# TSS and expertdays -19 CAP demos
+# TSS and CAP demos
 Based on labs for the Cloud Foundry Zero To Hero training course